-111. Implementation of Streetscape and Public Accessway Landscape Works
+105. Implementation of Streetscape and Public Accessway Landscape Works

-Prior to issue of section 224(c) certification, all landscaping for public roads and accessways must be implemented in general accordance with the approved streetscape plans and in general accordance with the Auckland Code of Practice for Land Development and Subdivision Chapter 7: Landscaping and in particular the following:
+Prior to issue of section 224(c) certification, all landscaping for public roads and accessways must be implemented in general accordance with the approved streetscape plans and in general accordance with the Auckland Code of Practice for Land Development and Subdivision Chapter 7: Landscaping.